 Additionally, there are other symptoms to watch out for that tell you your cat is experiencing something more than hairballs.

-• Loss of appetite and weight loss.
+Loss of appetite and weight loss.
 In some cases, your cat will be less inclined to eat.
-This can be due to a hairball getting stuck in the digestive tract, causing nausea and reducing the desire to eat.
-If this goes on, weight loss happens.
+This can be due to a hairball getting stuck in the digestive tract, causing nausea and reducing appetite.
+If this continues, weight loss occurs.

-• Constipation or straining in the litter box.
+Constipation or straining in the litter box.
 Cat hairballs can slow down the contents of the digestive tract or cause obstructions in the tract itself.
-This can make it hard for your cat to pass stool.
+This can make it hard for your cat to defecate.

 How Do Vets Diagnose the Complications of Hairballs in Cats?